meilisearch/documentation/learn/advanced/asynchronous_updates.md

 ## Understanding tasks

-After you have requested a task, you can use the [task API endpoint](/reference/api/tasks.md) to find out the status of your request.
+After you have requested an asynchronous operation, you can use the [task API endpoint](/reference/api/tasks.md) to find the detailed status of your request.
 To do so, you will need your request's `uid`.

 ### Response